stocnet/migraph/README.md

 > Cambridge University Press: Cambridge.

-Most datasets used in the book are included in this package, and `{manynet}` and `{migraph}` together implement most methods discussed in the book.
+Most datasets used in the book are included in this package, and `{manynet}`, `{netrics}`, and `{migraph}` together implement most methods discussed in the book.
 Since many of theses datasets and routines are discussed and analysed more there, if you like the package(s) please check out the book, and vice versa.

 ## How does migraph help?